The Owners Manual

 Make it real.
 Make it finishable.

-Pick one quarterly outcome to lead the month.
-Everything else is supporting cast.
+Pick one outcome to lead the month.
+Everything else supports it.

 One sentence that leads the week.
 Everything else answers to it.